e4p/blender-docker/README.md

 This image is intended to be used as a command line, render-only node for `.blend` files.
 You will need to create the 3D files beforehand using Blender's full GUI or download one from the many Blender file sharing sites like [Blend Swap](http://www.blendswap.com).

 The entry point for this image is the blender non-gui command line `blender -b`.
 You can use the `/media/` directory to mount a volume with source files.
+The `-noentrypoint` image is provided for use cases such as cloud deployments where having an entrypoint is not desirable.

 # Rendering a single frame